prtkgpt/questdb.io/questdb/docs/javaAPIOverview.md

 QuestDB Java library contains a wealth of components to facilitate low-latency Java development.
 Not all components are fully documented yet, but we are getting there.
-Here is a list to wet your appetite:
+Here is a list to whet your appetite:

 - Zero-GC, low latency date arithmetic library (millisecond resolution)
 - Zero-GC, low latency timestamp arithmetic library (microsecond resolution)